 Representing your organization and interests: Up to you, but I see this as a useless profile leak.

-Share job changes, education changes, and work anniversaries from profile: Eh, the humble(?) brag setting.
-For me this is a No.
+Share job changes, education changes, and work anniversaries from profile: No.

-Notifying connections when you’re in the news: Ibid.
+Notify connections when you’re in the news: No.

 Job seeking preferences